Scope of This Catalog and Student Handbook

 To report that you have witnessed or been the victim of a crime, call HCCPD at 713-718-8888.

-On June 13, 2015, Governor Abbott signed into law Senate Bill 11 which added Section 411.2031 to the Texas Government Code and authorized License to Carry (LTC) holders to carry a concealed handgun on the campus of a public or private university in Texas, subject to rules and regulations adopted by the institution.
+Texas law authorizes License to Carry (LTC) holders to carry a concealed handgun on the campus of a public or private university in Texas, subject to rules and regulations adopted by the institution.

 HCC has designated certain areas as weapons-free zones, in which concealed carrying of handguns by licensed individuals is prohibited.
 Signage is posted to mark these areas as weapons-free zones, and conform to applicable law.
 These designated areas may change daily based on the current use of a facility.
 When on campus, students, faculty, staff, and visitors should look for Section 30.06 signs which indicate the areas that are designated as weapons-free zones.